The Disability Housing Centre

 SDA homes are designed for people with extreme functional impairment or very high needs.

 SDA usually involves a shared home with a small number of other people.
-You might also be able to live in SDA by yourself if that option best meets your needs and circumstances.

 • Doesn’t need any home modifications